-Liz Koch is an international teacher and author with 40 years of experience working with and specializing in the psoas.
+Liz Koch is an international teacher and author with 43 years of experience working with and specializing in the psoas.
 Educating both laypersons and professionals around the world, Liz is recognized by colleagues in the movement, wellness, and fitness professions as an authority on the “core muscle” of the human body.
+Stalking Wild Psoas is my passion and changing the language of body is my mission.

 Liz Koch is approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) as a continuing education Approved Provider.

 A note from Liz:

 While working with my psoas, I discovered I had released years of back pain and emotional distress which awoke within me a deep sense of pleasure.
 I became passionate that people should know what an extraordinary role the psoas plays in recovering health and gaining a sense of wholeness.
 When I moved to California in the 1970s, my personal explorations of the psoas catapulted me into my current profession.
 I began by teaching courses on the psoas muscle for local community colleges, dance departments, and massage school programs.
 My vocation not only evolved throughout the years but also expanded into wider spheres of influence which included being a keynote speaker at two international conferences as well as teaching both national and international workshops and retreats.
 What began as a personal journey has continued as the psoas is no ordinary tissue, but a profound segway into the rich interior and exterior world of awareness.

 My love for the psoas weaves me into a world of continual innovation, as naturalist John Muir so aptly expresses: